Welcome to Faculty of Igbo Traditional Studies!

 Revered in Igbo spiritual traditions, Eke—the python is a powerful divine feminine symbol of fertility, ancestral wisdom, transformation, and divine presence.
 It appears as a guardian, a guide, and a sacred embodiment of the life force.
 This teaching explores the deep spiritual meanings of the python and its role as a bridge between the physical and spiritual realms.

-Oji Ikenga: The Three-Lobed Kolanut in Igbo Culture
+Oji Ikenga: The Signficance of Three-Lobed Kolanut in Igbo Culture

 In Igbo spirituality, the three-lobed kolanut, known as Oji Ikenga, is associated with the spirit of Ikenga, the force of willpower and masculine energy, this unique kola nut configuration is revered in rituals, blessings, and ancestral offerings.
 Regarded as the first truly positive omen among kolanuts, Oji Ikenga embodies Igbo reverence for spiritual balance, action, and ancestral guidance.
 This teaching explores its cultural and metaphysical significance.